HydroFarmerJason/OpenSourceControlledEnvironments/README.md

 The project uses a dual-license approach to balance openness with proper attribution:

 Documentation License
-All documentation, guides, and educational materials are licensed under Creative Commons Attribution-ShareAlike 4.0 International, allowing free use with attribution and share-alike requirements.
+All documentation, guides, and educational materials are licensed under Creative Commons Attribution-ShareAlike 4.0 International.

 Code License
-All software code and scripts are licensed under the MIT License, providing maximum flexibility for modification and redistribution while requiring attribution.
+All software code and scripts are licensed under the MIT License.

+See license.md for full terms.
 COMMUNITY AND CONTRIBUTION

 This project welcomes contributions from the growing community: